-You can participate in the National Pension Plan if you meet all three of the following conditions:
+You can participate in the National Pension Fund if you meet all three of the following conditions:

-- You are represented for purposes of collective bargaining by the United Association or by a United Association Local Union or District Council and your jurisdiction has chosen to be covered by the Plan. - Your employer has agreed in writing to make contributions to the Plan on your behalf. - Your employer is accepted, in writing, as a contributing employer by the Board of Trustees.
+- You are represented for purposes of collective bargaining by the United Association or by a United Association Local Union or District Council and your jurisdiction has chosen to participate in the Fund. - Your employer has agreed in writing to make contributions to the Fund on your behalf. - Your employer is accepted, in writing, as a contributing employer by the Board of Trustees.